zeljkovranjes/zeljkovranjes/README.md

 <br>
 [Credential Manager](https://github.com/chomnr/simplecredentialmanager) — A terminal-based credential manager built with C# and .NET 7, utilizing an symmetric encryption algorithm (AES 256).
 ## Contact
 If you would like to discuss or collaborate on any projects feel free to contact me.
-I'm always looking for new opportunities
+I'm always open to exploring new opportunities for growth and collaboration.
 <br>
 <br>
 <a href="mailto:zeljkovranjes@outlook.com" target="_blank">![Mail](https://img.shields.io/badge/Microsoft_Outlook-0078D4?style=for-the-badge&logo=microsoft-outlook&logoColor=white